jacob-shuman/promlop/README.md

 [![Build Status](https://travis-ci.org/jacob-shuman/promlop.svg?branch=master)](https://travis-ci.org/jacob-shuman/promlop)

-**WARNING: promlop is still early in development and stability is not guaranteed and functions may be altered frequently.**
+**WARNING: promlop is still early in development.
+Stability is not guaranteed and functions may be altered frequently.**

 ## Installation